-4.5 Expanded model matrices
+4.6 Expanded model matrices

-As mentioned in Section 3.2, DESeq2 uses "expanded model matrices" with the log2 fold change prior, in order to produce log2 fold change estimates and test results which are independent of the choice of base level.
-These model matrices differ from the standard model matrices, in that they have an indicator column (and therefore a coefficient) for each level of factors in the design formula in addition to an intercept.
-Expanded model matrices are not used without the log2 fold change prior or in the case of designs with 2 level factors and an interaction term.
+DESeq2 uses "expanded model matrices" with the log2 fold change prior, in order to produce shrunken log2 fold change estimates and test results which are independent of the choice of reference level.
+Another way of saying this is that the shrinkage is symmetric with respect to all the levels of the factors in the design.
+The expanded model matrices differ from the standard model matrices, in that they have an indicator column (and therefore a coefficient) for each level of factors in the design formula in addition to an intercept.
+Note that in version 1.10 and onward, standard model matrices are used for designs with interaction terms, as the shrinkage of log2 fold changes is not recommended for these designs.

-These matrices are therefore not full rank, but a coefficient vector $\beta_i$ can still be found due to the zero-centered prior on non-intercept coefficients.
+The expanded model matrices are not full rank, but a coefficient vector β_i can still be found due to the zero-centered prior on non-intercept coefficients.
 The prior variance for the log2 fold changes is calculated by first generating maximum likelihood estimates for a standard model matrix.
-The prior variance for each level of a factor is then set as the average of the mean squared maximum likelihood estimates for each level and every possible contrast, such that that this prior value will be base level independent.
-The contrast argument of the results function is again used in order to generate comparisons of interest.
+The prior variance for each level of a factor is then set as the average of the mean squared maximum likelihood estimates for each level and every possible contrast, such that that this prior value will be reference-level-independent.
+The contrast argument of the results function is used in order to generate comparisons of interest.

-4.6 Independent filtering and multiple testing
+4.7 Independent filtering and multiple testing

-4.6.1 Filtering criteria
+4.7.1 Filtering criteria